rich-iannone/splitr/README.md

 ```

-Also, the function can be set non-interactively:
+Also, the function can be used to create a 'species' preset non-interactively:

 ```coffee
 dispersion.preset.add(type = "species", interactive = FALSE,